Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - C# Dev Kit (by Microsoft)
 - C# Extensions (by JosKreativ)

+Before you start your project - install all needed nuget packages

 ## Overview of this Project

 In this Project we are using dropDown menu from different resources: from controller hard code and from database.
 We have options where we get data from controller and get data from database for dropDown menu when we adding a book.(See --> AddNewBook View)